TosbackCgusBridge-Bot/CGUs-versions/Sierratradingpost/Privacy Policy.md

 2\.
 Traditional Exchanges, Replacements, &.
 Returns

 If you prefer a Traditional Exchange, Replacement, or Return simply fill out the form on the back of your invoice and use the prepaid UPS return shipping label included within your package (merchandise returns for refund may be subject to a return shipping fee of $6.95 for 48 contiguous U.S. and $10.95 for AK, HI, all U.S. territories and possessions).
-We will process your return or exchange after it arrives.
+We will process your return or exchange after it arrives(please note: requests for item exchange using the traditional method will be subject to availability).
+For traditional exchange and replacement requests, a $2.95 shipping fee will apply to the new order.

 If you choose not to use our prepaid label, you will be responsible for paying all return shipping costs up front.